DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 * £9,250 per year for a full-time course
 * £6,935 per year for a part-time course

 The maximum amount you can borrow depends on how much your course costs.

 Tuition fees loans are not means tested.
 So you do not need to provide evidence of your income or anyone else’s to be eligible to receive one.

 ## Maintenance loan
 You may also be eligible for a maintenance loan to help cover your living costs.

 The maximum amount you may be eligible to borrow is:

-* £8,610, if you live at home with your parents
+* $finance_maintenanceloanpaymentvalue_livewithparents$, if you live at home with your parents
-* £10,227, if you live away from your parents, out of London
+* $finance_maintenanceloanpaymentvalue_awayfromparentsoutsidelondon$, if you live away from your parents, out of London
-* £13,348, if you live away from your parents, in London
+* $finance_maintenanceloanpaymentvalue_awayfromparentsinsidelondon$, if you live away from your parents, in London
-* £4,327, if you're 60 years or over on the first day of the academic year of your course
+* $finance_maintenanceloanpaymentvalue_oversixty$, if you're 60 years or over on the first day of the academic year of your course

 $student-finance-calculator$